The Most Beautiful Riverwalks in the U.S.

 Rotary Club of Des Moines

 Des Moines Principal Riverwalk brings the city’s creative spirit right to the water’s edge.
 Wander through landscaped paths, playful bridges, world class public art, and riverfront parks, including the photo friendly Rotary Riverwalk playground.
+With skating plazas, sculptures, and easy trail connections, it has become a vibrant hub for downtown life.

 Savannah Riverwalk: Savannah’s Vibrant Waterfront